 Why are these competencies so important?

-- They clearly describe both what a student needs to know and be able to do across a targeted industry sector, which improves the ability for school to plan their courses;
+- They clearly describe both what a student needs to know and be able to do across a targeted industry sector, which improves the ability for schools to plan their courses;

 - They act as a useful structure for helping to span and seamlessly connect learning across high-school and college spaces, because they provide content for designing pathways that span grades 9 through 12, with the hope of extending this into higher education;